fbpx

 • If they have a leak the implant doesn’t deflate and cause you to be lopsided.

 Basically there are only 2 advantages to saline implants – they have a proven lower capsular contracture rate and if they deflate then the saline will be resorbed by your body.
 The disadvantages are numerous as listed above.
-In addition the leak rate is higher because it has a natural weakness in the shell where the valve is placed for filling it with saline.
+In addition the leak rate is higher because it has a weakness in the shell where the valve is placed for filling it with saline.

 Types of Implant shell